GABA, also known as gamma-aminobutyric acid, is a natural chemical produced by the brain. It is a valuable anti-anxiety neurotransmitter.

 In one clinical trial, researchers used EEG to measure participants’ brain waves after taking either GABA or a placebo.
 Just one hour after taking GABA, they saw a significant increase in alpha waves, which caused feelings of calm and relaxation.

-One study examined that way GABA lowered the blood pressure of adults with diagnosed hypertension.
+One study examined how GABA lowered the blood pressure of adults with diagnosed hypertension.
 Participants took varying doses of GABA and monitored their blood pressure levels over eight weeks.
-Those taking 80 milligrams of GABA per day — the highest dosage — saw a significant drop in blood pressure.
+Those taking 80 milligrams of GABA per day saw a significant drop in blood pressure.

 Lower Obesity Risk